 - Abusive Parents: Chloe's dead/reborn-as-a-scribble dad.
-Based on his drawing, he was a terror.
+Based on his red drawing, he was a real terror.

-- Adults Are Useless: Chloe's mother in a nutshell.
+- Adults Are Useless: Chloe's mother Trish in a nutshell.
 She's given only one job to do; keep an eye on Chloe and prevent her from trapping people in drawings.
 So naturally, she decides to wander off twice!
 Rose calls her out on her stupidity.

 - Apocalypse How: After apparently not seeing a stadium full of people as being enough, the Isolus inhabiting Chloe eventually tries to capture the entire Earth in a drawing so it won't be alone, while on the planet.
 Disaster is averted with only moments to spare before she finished it.

-- Art Attacker: Chloe/the alien traps people in pictures.
+- Art Attacker: Chloe/the alien traps people into her pictures.

 - Big "SHUT UP!": "FINGERS ON LIPS!"

-- Breather Episode: Word of God says that the first choice of Matthew Graham, the episode's writer, was a big, epic story with spaceships and whatnot, but RTD specifically asked for this episode to be light and kid-friendly to contrast with the dark season finale (not to mention that the special effects budget is starting to run low).
+- Breather Episode: Word of God says that the first choice of Matthew Graham, the episode's writer, was a big, epic story with spaceships and whatnot, but RTD specifically asked for this episode to be light and kid-friendly to contrast with the dark season finale (not to mention that the special effects budget was starting to run low).

 - Chewing the Scenery: "IT'S YOUR FATHER, AND I'M COMING TO HURT YOU."